selwynpolit/d9book/book/dtt.md

 vendor/bin/phpunit docroot/modules/custom/tea_teks/modules/tea_teks_voting/tests/src/ExistingSite/TeamTest.php
 ```

-Note.
-You can specify the location of `bootstrap-fast.php` in your `/phpunit.xml`.
+Note, you can specify the location of `bootstrap-fast.php` in your `/phpunit.xml`.
 This file is found at `vendor/weitzman/drupal-test-traits/src/bootstrap-fast.php`.
-Here a copy of `bootstrap-fast.php` is in the `/scripts` directory:
+Here, a copy of `bootstrap-fast.php` is in the `/scripts` directory:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>